preterag/pipecdn/docs/guides/quick-start.md

-# Quick Start Guide
+# Community Enhancement: Quick Start Guide

+> **IMPORTANT**: This is a community-created enhancement for Pipe Network.
+> It is not part of the official Pipe Network project.
+> For official documentation, please refer to [Official Pipe Network Documentation](../official/PIPE_NETWORK_DOCUMENTATION.md).

-Get your Pipe Network node running in minutes.
+Get your Pipe Network node running in minutes with these community-enhanced tools.

 ## 1. One-Command Installation